Draft Zero Development

 You wrote it once and it fell apart.

-You have the idea but don't know where to start.
+You have the idea, but you’re not sure where to start.

 Some books fail at the draft stage.
 Not because the author can’t write, but because the story that’s so vivid in their head doesn’t fully make it onto the page.
 You can see the world, feel the characters, follow every thread.
 But your brain fills in gaps that your words haven’t bridged yet.
 The plot feels complete because you know what you meant, but the reader only knows what you wrote.

-Draft Zero Development is for authors building a story's foundation, whether you're starting from scratch or rebuilding after a draft that didn't work.
-This isn't editing—there's no draft to edit yet.
-This goes deeper than coaching.
-I ask hard questions and stress-test your ideas against your story's logic until you have a foundation that holds.
+Draft Zero Development is for authors building a story’s foundation, whether you’re starting from scratch, rebuilding after a draft that didn’t work, or working through a complete draft collaboratively rather than receiving a one-time editorial letter.
+This isn’t a deliverable handed off; it’s an ongoing partnership.
+I ask hard questions and stress-test your ideas against your story’s logic until you have a foundation that holds.

 Who This Is For